by Bobby Box

-If hitting the G-spot is your goal, use the same techniques when accessing vaginally (the “come hither” motion is a fan-favorite).
-Apply pressure to the vaginal wall closest to the belly button through the anus with a curved toy or finger.
+If hitting the G-spot is your goal, use the same techniques you’d use when accessing it vaginally (the “come hither” motion is a fan-favorite).

 It’s more difficult to stimulate the G-spot through the anus with a penis, though some positions can better your odds.
 Play believes the best position is the “happy baby” yoga pose, placing a pillow under your hips to angle the pelvis for direct contact.